mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

    - Include scope: `offline_access {clientId}/.default`
    - Grant **Admin Consent**.

-3. Generate a Client Secret under **Certificates & Secrets** and store it securely.
+3. Generate a client secret under **Certificates & Secrets** and store it securely.

 4. Add the following links into the field **'Redirect URLs'** in the section **OAuth 2** of the **Setting** tab in the Veeva Vault app console:
    - For **M365 Enterprise**, copy and paste: